AIADMK petitions TN Guv against DMK over corruption, others | Politics

 Ridiculing Chief Minister M K Stalin's oft-repeated statement of his government being a ''Dravidian model'' of governance that was development-oriented and inclusive in nature, Palaniswami said it was only about ''Commission, collection, corruption.'' ''We met the Governor to highlight the bad incidents in Tamil Nadu.
 In this 18-month DMK rule, law and order has completely collapsed,'' he told reporters after calling on Ravi at the Raj Bhavan here.

-Crime including murders have become daily affair and ''all this was happening due to an inefficient puppet chief minister ruling the state,'' Palaniswami said.
+Crime including murders have become a daily affair and ''all this was happening due to an inefficient puppet chief minister ruling the state'', Palaniswami said.

 Palaniswami also claimed that corruption was widespread across all government departments.